aktanskiy77/MidtermM/README.md

 Task 6️⃣: Delete branches “two” and “three” after merging them with the main branch.
 Make a screenshot of the result.

 Task 7️⃣: Describe what tasks were completed, what screenshots correspond to them in the file readme.md and in general, the instructions for checking your work.
+ Task 1️⃣: Create new branch Student_name and add 3 commits.
+Completed Task 2️⃣: Merge branch two to branch three and rebase three to one.
+Show the process in screenshots.
+Completed Task 3️⃣: Answer the questions in commit questions.
+Completed Task 4️⃣: Create a new branch called “dev-feature” from the branch "main" and add at least one commit.
+Completed Task 5️⃣: Resolve merge conflicts that will occur when merging “feature” back into “one”, and add a screenshot of the conflict resolution.
+Completed
+ Task 7️⃣: Describe what tasks were completed, what screenshots correspond to them in the file readme.md and in general, the instructions for checking your work.
+Completed
+ Task 7️⃣: Describe what tasks were completed, what screenshots correspond to them in the file readme.md and in general, the instructions for checking your work.
+Completed
+ Task 8️⃣: Make a pull request, write first name, last name and group in the request title.
+Completed all task what I did

 Task 8️⃣: Make a pull request, write first name, last name and group in the request title.